When Human Flamethrowers Speak

 our relationship with the provincial government

 Okay, but the provincial government serves the citizens of BC, so, what about the UBCIC’s (and other FN leadership entities’) relationship with the people of BC?
-Because from where I’m sitting it sucks, it’s on life support and many don’t trust the UBCIC or any of the First Nations Leadership.
+Because from where I’m sitting it sucks, it’s on life support and many don’t trust the UBCIC or any of the First Nations leadership.
 British Columbians feel browbeaten and psychologically abused by the way “truth and reconciliation” has become a cudgel and the way genocide has become a rhetorical flourish and a portal for dehumanisation and racism.
 Settler and uninvited guest labels dehumanise and they come awfully close to bigotry.
-So, the UBCIC’s (FNL’s) relationship with the employers of the provincial government sucks and that’s a problem.
+So, the UBCIC’s (and FN leadership’s) relationship with the employers of the provincial government (that’s the citizenry of BC) sucks and that’s a problem.
+Many feel frustrated with reconciliation and they’re done and have stopped listening and have walked away, feeling their goodwill abused by exploitation and opportunism.

 Those children witness racialized hatred

-Okay, can we talk about how young public school children have to endure struggle sessions in which the teachers force them to recite land acknowledgements and confess that they live on borrowed land?
+Okay, can we talk about how young non indigenous public school children have to endure struggle sessions in which the teachers force them to recite land acknowledgements and confess that they live on borrowed land?
 Can we talk about white children having to sit through sessions where the teachers preach to them about white privilege?
 How do the chiefs think an 8 year old feels about their teachers shaming them like this?
 It’s psychological abuse, and it’s systematic.
+Psychological abuse such as progressive struggle sessions inflicted on children traumatises these children.
+How does it fix the trauma of history that casts a shadow onto today by creating more trauma in the present?

 there’s no room for someone like Dallas Brody, whose sole purpose in life is to continue to extol her racist, white supremacist, ugly rhetoric

-How much time does Dallas Brodie spend living rent free inside the heads of these chiefs?
+Dallas Brodie said some cruel things and she mean spiritedly mocked trauma survivors.
+It’s frustrating and it’s sad that we have this association with the legislature.
+That said, how much time does Dallas Brodie spend living rent free inside the heads of these chiefs?
 Censorship and cancellation are devices of oppression and they’re employed by control freaks.
-Why don’t the UBCIC and other FNL call her in rather than call her out?
+Why don’t the UBCIC and other FN leaders call her in rather than call her out?
 Isn’t the idea to win hearts and minds?
 So why don’t the chiefs take an approach that attempts to do that?

-I don’t care for Dallas Brodie’s hysterical approach to the Cowichan ruling, nor for her mocking of Residential School Survivors.
-That doesn’t matter, she’s a human and we can’t just cancel her and remove her from her seat because she hurts our feelings or offends our sensitivities.
-I do think ordinary people in BC are having a natural reaction in being worried to the point of hysteria.
+I don’t care for Dallas Brodie’s hysterical approach to the Cowichan ruling, nor for her mocking of Residential School Survivors, nor for her comments on indigenous people in the DTES.
+That doesn’t matter, she’s a human and we can’t just cancel her and remove her from her seat because she hurts our feelings or offends our sensitivities and sometimes lacks self control and devolves into assholery.
+Like I’ve said, it’s gonna take calling in, rather than calling out.
+I do think ordinary people in BC are having a natural reaction in their worry over homeownership to the point of hysteria.
 I don’t think it’s constructive nor warranted and I do think it’s expected under the circumstances.

-I think this vicious and hateful personal attack against Dallas Brodie and the inflammatory rhetoric that the FNL expressed sets fire to the situation.
-I also thought the Bannonite conservatives’ reaction inflammatory.
 We now see both sides meeting fire with fire.
 No one wants to tone down their rhetoric so we will see hostile warfare discourse.
-So we will watch a flame war take place and things will get destroyed by the flames and, after the human flamethrowers burn sh1t down, we’ll still have to reconcile in order to negotiate treaties and agreements.
+Perhaps FN or a neural third party could try to apply a Daryl Davis approach to this and similar difficult situations?
+Because otherwise, we will all watch a flame war take place and things will get destroyed by the flames and, after the human flamethrowers burn sh1t down and raze everything to ashes, we’ll still have to reconcile in order to negotiate treaties and agreements.
+Ultimately each side has adopted a victimhood stance, and we can see that victimhood doesn’t make anyone virtuous.

-From the perspective of the angry + fearful + freaked out crowd, this statement by the FNL targets their saviour advocate (DB embodies an important and hopeful advocate for many in the right wing).
-It will create mistrust in people who will feel less inclined to believe Cowichan doesn’t want their house than they already now feel.
+From the perspective of the angry + fearful + freaked out crowd, the statement by the FN leadership targets their saviour advocate (DB embodies an important and hopeful advocate for many in the right wing).
+It will create further mistrust in people who will feel less inclined to believe Cowichan doesn’t want their house than they already now feel.
 It will intensify the hateful rhetoric being expressed about indigenous people in Bannonite conservative circles.
+That said, many circles of human dysfunction in British Columbia politics could do with a shake up, Bannonites primarily amongst them.

 Will the adults in the room please stand up and come to the front?